utshomax/postman-docs/src/pages/docs/postman-flows/concepts/organizing-a-flow.md

 ### Colors

-Every block in flows can be configured to be highlighted with one of the preset colors.
-This can make it easy to differentiate two of the same types of block that are doing different things right next to eachother.
-A color can be added by clicking on a block, and clicking on the paint icon in the top-left corner that appears on the block.
+You can configure every block in flows to be highlighted with one of the preset colors.
+This can make it easy to differentiate two of the same types of block that are doing different things right next to each other.
+You can add a color by selecting a block, the select the paint icon in the top-left corner that appears on the block.

 ![Colors](https://assets.postman.com/postman-labs-docs/concepts/colors.gif)